 Are you an older adult who doesn’t want a smartphone?
 Everyone should own a smartphone, even those who believe they won’t use it.
 You don’t have to eliminate the landline, but sometimes it’s nice to have both.
 You will quickly realize the convenience and usefulness of a smartphone, especially since touch-based systems are easy to use and help us stay safe and connected.

 Your Phone Can Read to You

 Your phone can read the content on the screen out loud, whether it’s an email, text message, or written article.

 iPhone: Go to Settings > General > Accessibility > Speech > Speak Screen.
-(Once enabled, you can click open any article, drag two fingers down from the top of the screen to get the reading started.
+(Once enabled, you can click open any article, and drag two fingers down from the top of the screen to get the reading started.
 There is also a control that adjusts the speed of the reading voice.)

 Android phone: Go to Settings > Accessibility > Select to Speak.
 (A small icon of a person appears on the screen; tap it and the phone begins reading.)

 Hearing Aid Boost

-Apple’s new Live Listen feature turns your iPhone into a microphone and links it to a many styles of compatible hearing aids.
+Apple’s new Live Listen feature turns your iPhone into a microphone and links it to many styles of compatible hearing aids.

 iPhone: Go to Settings > General > Accessibility > MFi Hearing Devices and select your hearing aid model.